 It really is silly that giving me points to do something I dislike can make the task much more enjoyable, but it has.
 I’m wondering how else I can use point seeking to improve my life.

-As the years and decades have passed, I have become to believe that I would likely never learn Spanish.
-But with my Waze experience, I decided to seek out a Waze like way to learn Spanish.
-A website with a mobile application that provided points, levels, managed streaks and let me compete against friends.
+As the years and decades have passed, I have come to believe that I would likely never learn Spanish.
+But with my Waze experience, I decided to seek out a Waze-like way to learn Spanish.
+A website with a mobile application that provided points, levels, managed streaks, and let me compete against friends.
 I found Duolingo and I love it.
 It has all those features.

 Yesterday I completed 30 consecutive days.
 During those days, I averaged seven lessons a day.
 I’m on Level 9 and have earned over 2,000 XP.
 I have five friends that I can see on a weekly scoreboard.
 As the week progresses, we compete for top ranking.

 Spanish was never this fun in high school.